meglecz/mkCOInr/doc/content/tutorial.rst

 Sequences can be trimmed to a specific region of the COI gene by the :ref:`select_region.pl <select_region_reference>` script.
 To define the region, you can either give a fasta file with sequences covering the region of interest, or you can detect them automatically by e-pcr, as it is in this example.

-This example selects sequences form the COInr database, but you can adapt it easily to the COInr_custom.tsv.
 The primers used in this example are amplifying a Leray fragment (ca. 313 nt of the second half of the barcode region).

 .. code-block:: bash